ElasticRun/frappe-docker/README.md

 * Persistent Volume Claim
 * Pod
 * Replicas
+* ConfigMap
+* Service
+* Endpoint

+[Kubernetes Documentation](https://kubernetes.io/docs/concepts/) is a good place to start, for an overview of the above concepts.

 Fluentd is used as a sidecar container in every pod and is used to stream all log files from the application to ELK setup.
 This allows centralized monitoring of the application after deploying the same in a Kubernetes Cluster.